<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Tips for Living Within Your BAH

 Budgeting.
-How many of us have broken our budget before?
-And even bigger question would be, how many of us bother to set a budget?
+How many of us have broken our budgets before?
+And an even bigger question would be, how many of us bother to set one?

-When calculated correctly, a budget offers financial freedom and the peace of mind that you’re spending money that is accounted for.
-As it's one of the larger categories to factor, budgeting for housing expenses is a good place to start.
-And as military families who PCS frequently, the cost of housing is always fluctuating, which means that it requires constant re-evaluation.
-A significant component for a military member's budget is The Basic Housing Allowance.
+When calculated correctly, a budget offers financial freedom and the peace of mind that you’re spending money that you accounted for.
+As it's one of the more significant categories, budgeting for housing expenses is a great place to start.
+For military families who PCS frequently, the cost of housing fluctuates often, so it requires constant re-evaluation and, with it, a substantial component of a military member's budget, the Basic Housing Allowance.

-How the government calculates your BAH isn’t random; it's intentional and quite calculated.
-The DOD looks at over 300 military housing areas across the U.S., pulls rental data, and takes the average cost of utilities for the area into consideration.
+How the government calculates your BAH isn’t random; it's intentional.
+The DOD looks at over 300 military housing areas across the U.S., pulls rental data, and considers the average cost of utilities for the area.

 But here’s what you might not realize.
 The BAH isn’t intended to cover 100% of your housing expenses—95% is more accurate.
 That leaves the other 5% coming from the remainder of your paycheck.
 Is 5% a lot?
 As far as percentages are concerned, no. But depending on where you live, that 5% can equate to several hundred dollars.